lesterao/python_resources/README.md

-Useful code to facilitate networking in computers such as downloads, copy and transfer files on the network, ftp manager, among other.
+Useful code to work in python such as downloads, copy and transfer files on the network, ftp connect, access info file, write file.